liflab/lif-fs/Readme.md

 - `ls` lists the contents of a folder
 - `chdir` changes the current directory; `pushd` and `popd` allow a stack of current directories to be pushed/popped

+In addition, the library allows the use of the [memento design pattern](https://en.wikipedia.org/wiki/Memento_pattern) to save/restore character strings or byte arrays to and from various file formats.
+For example, a string of bytes can be stored as a metadata field inside a JPEG image or a LibreOffice document, and retrieved on demand.

 See the [API documentation](https://liflab.github.io/lif-fs/javadoc) for full details.

 Usage